 As an experienced Rhode Island domestic violence defense lawyer, we use proven strategies and techniques to fight for our clients facing domestic strangulation charges.
 Depending on the circumstances of the case, we use the facts of the case and the physical evidence available to us to contradict and discredit the statements and testimony from the complaining witness and police.
 In other cases, we look cooperate with the "alleged" victim in the case to hinder the State's ability to prosecute the charges.
 After our initial meeting, we will develop a strategy or plan of attack which we will put into place to fight and defeat the charges you are facing.

-At the Law Offices of Matthew T. Marin, Esq., Inc, we have assisted hundreds of clients facing Rhode Island domestic violence charges and many fighting charges of domestic assault by strangulation.
+At Marin and Barrett, Inc, we have assisted hundreds of clients facing Rhode Island domestic violence charges and many fighting charges of domestic assault by strangulation.
 We are ready and prepared to put our proven and tested defense strategies in effect to fight your case and achieve the best outcome possible for you.
 Give us a call now at 401-228-8271 or complete our contact form above.